-Bitminter software is among the better ones on the market in terms of GUI simplicity and quality.
+Bitminter software is among the better ones on the market in terms of GUI Bitcoin miners with simplicity and quality.
 A dial on the left shows your mining power in megahashes per second.
 The “Engine Start” button will initiate the process of mining, while you can click on the settings tab to tweak your mining settings.
 The console at the bottom is regularly updated with information about your mining rig.
-Stats panel allows you to check your progress and see how long you have been mining.
+The stats panel allows you to check your progress and see how long you have been mining.

-Older version of the interface which had a temperature scale and a “tune and tweak” button for quick mining process adjustment
+The older version of the interface had a temperature scale and a “tune and tweaks” button for quick mining process adjustment

 You can use Bitcoin Miner on Windows 10 and Windows 8.1.